"What if I give it all away?"

 • Putting the title to your house into joint names with someone else.

-• Buying certain kinds of annuities -- the law has become complex in this area, so some purchases are OK but only an elder law attorney would be able to explain this thoroughly.
+• Buying certain kinds of immediate annuities -- the law has become complex in this area, so some purchases are OK but only an elder law attorney would be able to explain this thoroughly.
+Just purchasing an annuity investment is not a problem usually.

-• Lending money if the promissory note does not meet certain criteria or if you forgive the loan in your will.
+• Lending money if the promissory note does not meet certain criteria -- normally only a short-term will work and it must say that the note cannot be forgiven by will.

 • Failure to make the election to take your "statutory share" of the estate of your spouse -- to "elect against the will" -- if (s)he dies before you, may be a transfer.